Capital Product Partners L.P. Schedules Fourth Quarter 2022 Earnings Release, Conference Call and Webcast

 About Capital Product Partners L.P.

 Capital Product Partners L.P.
-(NASDAQ: CPLP), a Marshall Islands master limited partnership, is an international owner of ocean-going vessels.
+CPLP, a Marshall Islands master limited partnership, is an international owner of ocean-going vessels.
 CPLP currently owns 21 vessels, including six latest generation LNG carriers, 11 Neo-Panamax container vessels, three Panamax container vessels and one Capesize bulk carrier.

 For more information about the Partnership, please visit our website: www.capitalpplp.com.